hex-five/multizone-sdk/README.md

 ### MultiZone SDK Installation ###

 The MultiZone SDK works with any versions of Linux, Windows, and Mac capable of running Java 1.8 or greater.
-The directions in this readme have been verified with fresh installations of Ubuntu 20.04, Ubuntu 19.10, Ubuntu 18.04.5, and Debian 10.5.
+The directions in this readme have been carefully verified with fresh installations of Ubuntu 20.04, Ubuntu 19.10, Ubuntu 18.04.5, and Debian 10.5.
 Other Linux distros are similar.
-Windows developers may want to install a Linux emulation environment like Cygwin or run the SDK in a Linux VM guest (2GB Disk, 2GB Ram)
+Windows developers may want to install a Linux emulation environment like MYSYS2/MinGW64 or, even better, Windows Subsystem for Linux.
+Hex Five's precompiled gnu toolchain and openOCD for Windows are available at https://hex-five.com/download/

 **Linux prerequisites**